Key Takeaways:

 Consulting for equity agreement is a popular avenue taken by companies in their early stages.
 It allows them to minimize the cash they have to outlay when there isn't a lot of cash to go around.

 When Facebook went public in 2012, over 1,000 of its employees became millionaires.
-Those employees had accepted equity as their form of compensation, in lieu of cash.
+These employees had accepted equity as their form of compensation in lieu of cash.
 In this example and many others, an equity compensation agreement may allow its recipients to flourish if the company goes on to become majorly successful.

 Equity Compensation Agreements

 An equity compensation agreement will require a written document to explain the program's operation in detail.
 When companies decide to pay an employee or a consultant with equity, they usually use both cash and equity.
-An agreement offering 100 percent equity is uncommon because there's the risk the provider won't receive adequate compensation.
+An agreement offering 100 percent equity is uncommon because there is the risk that the provider won't receive adequate compensation.

 Calculating the Delta